ImperialBower/pkcore/docs/EPIC-999_ramblings.md

 This tree keeps dropping little flowers on my laptop’s keyboard as I type.
 This is one of those perfect moments that Spalding Gray talked about.

 ![Perfect Moment](files/perfect_moment.jpg)

+## Leet Dev Image Hacks

+Here's a dev hack that you can use if you're trying to emote a certain amount of h4ck3r l33tness to your game: develop using hard core old school tools such as VI or Emacs... or even extra double hardcode,
+[Emacs evil mode](https://www.emacswiki.org/emacs/Evil), which is Emacs with VI commands.
+Being able to develop without the training wheels tha a hard core IDE like IntelliJ has to offer will set you apart from the vast majority of developers out there, including me.
+PLUS, being able to wage endless pointless verbal wars over the superiority of VI over Emacs is an essential skill within just about any development shop.
+Personally, anyone who starts coding strainght from either of these environments earns my mad respect.
+They've clearly done the work.

+__Aside:__

+One of the developers that I have such respect for is Kristen

+One of the ways that Kirsten

+One of the ways that you can walk into any new development with a certain armor of